“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

 2023 AKA Contemporary, Cambridge (Summer show)

-2023 Art Matters 1, The Art Pavilion, Mile End Park London E1
+2023 Art Matters 1, The Art Pavilion, Mile End Park E1

 2014 Bayard Gallery, Cambridge (summer show)